-Michael is a specialist public law, human rights and immigration/asylum practitioner.
+Michael is a specialist public law, human rights and immigration/asylum barrister.
 He frequently appears in appeals against decisions of the Secretary of State for the Home Department before the First-Tier Tribunal and Upper Tribunal, Immigration and Asylum Chambers, and in Judicial Reviews in the Administrative Court.
 Michael has also successfully appeared on a number of occasions in the Court of Appeal where he has a growing practice.
+Michael also appears in SIAC in national security cases.

 Michael has a busy Judicial Review practice and is also experienced in administrative review challenges against decisions of the Secretary of State.

-Michael has particular expertise in refugee and human rights claims, Tier, 1,2 & 4 and points-based system cases, European Economic Area applications, deportations, trafficking claims, immigration bail, interim relief applications, entry clearance appeals, and unaccompanied asylum seeking minor and asylum support cases.
+Michael has particular expertise in refugee and human rights claims, deprivation of citizenship cases, Tier, 1,2 & 4 and points-based system cases, European Economic Area applications, deportations, trafficking claims, immigration bail, interim relief applications, entry clearance appeals, and unaccompanied asylum seeking minor and asylum support cases.

 Michael also practises in general civil and family law.